priceva/vagrant-centos/README.md

 ## Start

+0. Create new folder for your project.
+Clone or download this repository into that folder.
 1. Rename `vagrant.example.yaml` to `vagrant.yaml`.
 2. Edit `vagrant.yaml` for your requirements.
 3. Edit your `hosts` file.
-For example, if you host machine based on Windows, open `C:\Windows\System32\drivers\etc` and add in and of this file this line: `10.10.60.10 vagrant-centos.local`.
+For example, if you host machine based on Windows, open `C:\Windows\System32\drivers\etc` and add in end of this file this line: `10.10.60.10 vagrant-centos.local`.
 These values should coincide with those used in the previous step.
-4. `vagrant up`.
+4. Go to the your new project folder and run `vagrant up`.
+5. Visit [http://vagrant-centos.local/](http://vagrant-centos.local/) or another address if you changed the name of the box in the config.

 ## Links
 [CentOS official Vagrant box ver.
 7](https://app.vagrantup.com/centos/boxes/7)